Sorry, you need to enable JavaScript to visit this website.

 • The right to file a complaint

-Furthermore, for each article a series of realistic questions are asked and replied in writing, for instance: ‘Can my foster parents decide which of my friends I can visit?’ or ‘Are my foster parents allowed to take my mobile phone?’
+Furthermore, for each article, a series of realistic questions are asked and replied to in writing, for instance: ‘Can my foster parents decide which of my friends I can visit?’ or ‘Are my foster parents allowed to take my mobile phone?’

 The Danish Authority of Social Services and Housing also offers other material in order to promote and inform about social rights:

-• A brochure to relatives and people with a permanent and significant disability about the use of force in the treatment and care (The National Board of Social Services, 2015).
+• A brochure for relatives and people with a permanent and significant disability about the use of force in treatment and care (The National Board of Social Services, 2015)

 The Danish Children’s Houses

 The Danish Children’s Houses (De danske Børnehuse): A cross-sectoral initiative to support municipalities in their work with victims of abuse below the age of 18 years.
-On the website of the Danish Children’s Houses, a section targeting children and young people explains what abuse is, what public authorities do when they are informed about abuse, what the Danish Children’s Houses do, and how the Children’s Phone may help.
+On the website of the Danish Children’s Houses, a section targeting children and young people explains what abuse is, what public authorities do when they are informed about abuse, and what the Danish Children’s Houses do.
+The municipalities are obliged to use The Danish Children’s Houses for examination in cases with suspicion or knowledge of sexual abuse and/or violence against children.
+The Danish Children’s Houses offer trauma-focused cognitive behavioural therapy, TF-CBT, for children exposed to violence and/or sexual abuse, so no matter where in the country a child lives, there is access to TF-CBT therapy.

 The Prosecution Service

 The Prosecution Service (Anklagemyndigheden) informs victims of crime of the different procedures that may be enacted during the criminal justice process.
-Furthermore, the Prosecution Service has produced guides to people who have experienced rape, sexual assault, violence and other personal crime.
-For instance: ‘Are you under the age of 18 and victim of sexual assault) ’
+Furthermore, the Prosecution Service has produced guides for people who have experienced rape, sexual assault, violence, and other personal crime.
+For instance: ‘Are you under the age of 18 and a victim of sexual assault?

 Courts of Denmark